PrincetonSystems/graderbot-functions/README.md

         - `report`: the database key under which an initial report is stored
         - `results` (optional): the database key under which intermediate progress results are stored
+        - `fixed` (optional): indicates that the commit was made by someone other than the student(s) working on the assignment and should be appropriately recorded in the database
     - Returns:
         - `report`: the database key under which the finalized report is stored
 - `generate_report`: